splunk/observability-workshop/content/en/tko/session-5/docs/deploy-loadgen.md

 kubectl apply -f loadgen.yaml --namespace loadgen
 ```

-{{% alert title="Workshop Question" color="danger" %}}
-Which metrics in the Kubernetes Navigator and the Apache dashboard have been instantly impacted by the deployment of the load generator?
-{{% /alert %}}

 ## 4. Scale the load generator

 A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant.
 Its purpose is to maintain the specified number of Pod instances running in a cluster at any given time to prevent users from losing access to their application when a Pod fails or is inaccessible.